srazmjo/Workshop1/final_project.md

 #### Let's subset Mpassa and explore differences between our linear model estimation and the actual Data from the WorldPop website.
 This original raster object downloaded from the WorldPop website shows the original population distribution:
 ![](project2_part3_actual_population_worldpop.png)

 However, after subsetting Mpassa and investigating its population distribution, I found out that my linear model actually overpredicts Mpassa's population distribution in some areas.
 The following 3-D plot shows the striking overprediction in the central areas of Mpassa, Francesville:

 ![](project2_part2_Mpassa_3d_plot.PNG)

-To get a better visualization, consider the following mapview of Mpassa:
+To get a better visualization, consider the following mapview of Mpassa.
+The purple areas show the major overpredictions by my linear model estimation:

 ![](project2_part2_Mpassa_mapview.png)